-Table 9.3-3 shows that EGCS may be feasible for vessels that spend a greater amount of time inside the Mediterranean Sea area (and/or other SECA region).
+Table Error!
+No text of specified style in document.-17 shows that EGCS may be feasible for vessels that spend a greater amount of time inside the Mediterranean Sea area (and/or other SECA region).
 EGCSs require increased capital investment but use lower cost fuels, and economic feasibility increases with more cost-saving operation using lower cost fuels.
 These results agree with previously published work (23).
 These results indicate that, under and unlimited (100-year) investment horizon EGCS scenario, 5,900 vessels (~18% of the Mediterranean fleet) might be expected to invest in EGCSs, while most of the fleet (82%) may determine that fuel switching remains the least cost option.